trialspark/enzyme-context/packages/enzyme-context-apollo/README.md

    you need to make sure that the data passed in matches the schema data types, otherwise your mock function won't get called.
-   For example, if you pass in a null argument where your schema is expecting a defined value, the call will silently fail and your mock won't get run.
+   For example, if you pass in a null argument where your schema is expecting a defined value, the call will fail and your mock won't get run.

 3. Not waiting for results